 Generational Differences Trainer: Millennials At Work

-Corporate trainer and executive coach Bruce Mayhew delivers Multigenerational Workforce training focusing on working with and leading a multi-generational workforce including how to motivate and inspire loyalty from people who older - or younger than you.
+Corporate trainer and executive coach Bruce Mayhew will explore with you how to lead a multi-generational workforce including how to motivate and inspire people who older - or younger than you.

-We believe your team can have fun and be motivated while we deliver your customized corporate training.
-Our interactive half-day workshop provides the tools participants need to strengthen their emotional intelligence and to effectively hire, motivate and retain employees from all generations.
+We believe your team can have fun as they participate in our customized corporate training.
+Our interactive workshops provide the tools participants need to strengthen their emotional intelligence and motivate employees from all generations.

 Our training focuses on Boomers, Generation X, Millennials and Generation Z.

-Generational Differences Training (onsite 4-hour training or customized events)
+Generational Differences Training (onsite 4-hour or 2-hour training)

 Work with and lead a multi-generational workforce

 Understand the long and short-term goals of Gen Z and Millennials in the workplace

 Explore how and why Boomers experience retirement, workplace flexibility and work-life balance differently